The application process for the 2021-22 MPFA Student Scholarship Awards is now closed.

 - Be able to apply the full amount of the award to tuition, living expenses or textbooks in the semester/academic year for which the scholarship is awarded and as can be disbursed by the Office of Student Financial Aid.

 Applications must be submitted on-line using the link provided below by the published deadline date.
-Finalists may be invited to meet with the Maryland Parents Association Student Scholarship Award Committee.
+Finalists may be invited to meet with the Maryland Parent & Family Association Student Scholarship Award Committee.
 All applicants must agree to authorize the release of information to verify academic and any disciplinary records.
-In addition, applicants must agree that portions of the information contained in this application may be shared with the Parents Association Student Scholarship Award Committee for the purpose of selection of this award.
+In addition, applicants must agree that portions of the information contained in this application will be shared with the Maryland Parent & Family Association Student Scholarship Award Committee for the purpose of selection of this award.
+Note: the selection committee utilizes a blind review process, so no personally identifiable information (applicant name or UID) is shared with the committee.

 - The Student Scholarship Award is intended to provide assistance to a student who may be compelled to leave the University and/or delay graduation due to extenuating financial conditions.
 Please describe any personal or family circumstances that have caused or contributed to a financial burden of this nature.

 - Are there other financial concerns that you want the Scholarship Award Committee to consider when reviewing this application?
-In response to this question, please describe: a.) any scholarships or financial assistance you currently receive, if any; b.) summer employment and position(s) held; and c.) part-time employment and position(s) held during the school year.
+In response to this question, please describe: a.)
+All scholarships or financial assistance you currently receive, if any.
+Be sure to note if you are eligible for or currently receive a Pell Grant as part of your financial aid package; b.)
+Summer employment and position(s) held; and c.)
+Part-time employment and position(s) held during the school year.
 The selection committee appreciates information about any jobs for which you receive payment.
 If you are not working, please explain the circumstances why you are not able to work during the summer and/or school year.

 - How will this scholarship assist you in persisting at the University, pursuing your program of study and attaining your career goals?